 A former award-winning television journalist, Liz Bryant grew up in a home where manners mattered.
 Her mother, a tri-lingual magazine editor, had her writing thank you notes as soon as she could properly hold a pen.
 Her father, a hotel industry veteran, introduced her to the finer points of travel, service, and dining up and down the east coast.
 And her Texan grandmother made sure she knew how to set a table for a bridge luncheon.

-Trained and licensed by the Protocol School of Washington®, Liz enjoys working with corporations, colleges and universities, military groups, government agencies, and non-profits to achieve their goals: for the organizations and for the individuals within those organizations.
+Trained and licensed by the Protocol School of Washington®, Liz enjoys working with individuals, corporations, colleges and universities, military groups, government agencies, and non-profits to achieve their goals: for the organizations and for the individuals within those organizations.

 Business etiquette is about learning certain rules and practicing what you’ve learned, but more than that it’s about having confidence in knowing those rules so you can focus your attention on what’s important for your business success: your clients, your colleagues, your employees, your future.
 Proficiency leads to success not only for the individual, but for the company or organization they represent, positively impacting employee morale, company image, and the bottom line.